|

 friendly and helpful.
 And yet we're expected to sign a

-Although having to sign cell phone contracts is enfuriating, there is a
+Although having to sign cell phone contracts is an infuriating concept

-reason, and a very good reason why it's required.
-It all
+reason, and a very good reason why they were largely the norm.

 comes down to the handset subsidy the carrier is giving